Feature Articles: Food, Fitness and Children

 Getting kids to eat fruits and vegetables

-Gina Lile, dietetic intern, Missouri Department of Health and Senior Services; Karen Sherbondy, RD, LD, Extension associate, University of Missouri Extension
+Gina Lile, former Dietetic Intern, Missouri Department of Health and Senior Services; Karen Sherbondy, RD, LD, Extension Associate, University of Missouri Extension

 Getting kids excited about fruits and vegetables can be a challenge.

 You may offer fruits and vegetables at mealtimes, but your child